NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  hash of the persistent identifier (PID) of the object, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.
-However, since data and metadata uploads to Metacat must be handled as they are received, situations could arise where we would be unable to completely store the metadata of a given PID without first storing the object.

- To retain atomicity of uploads to HashStore, we decided to extract the header section and separate its contents into a standalone directory, creating two types of reference files.
-Additionally, all metadata types for a given PID can now be stored with the same API call, based on the given `PID` and metadata type (`formatId`).
+ However, to simplify HashStore we attempted to switch to PID-based hash identifiers.
+ In this system, metadata was stored with its permanent address as the `PID` + `formatId`.
+ Additionally, the data object would be stored with the hash of the `PID` as the permament address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was to be kept in the stored metadata file.
+In this system, there was no need for the content identifier to be stored.

 **Reference Files (a.k.a.
 Tags)**